-The Bank did not have any cash flows from liabilities arising from financing activities in 2020 and 2019.
-The only movement in the subordinated debt was solely from foreign currency translation and changes of accruals, as disclosed in note 18.
+The Bank did not have any cash flows from liabilities arising from financing activities in 2021 and 2020.
+The only movement in the subordinated debt was solely from conversion of subordinated debt to equity and foreign currency translation, as disclosed in note 1 and 18.